citp/privacy-policy-historical/b/ba/bar/barringtonsports.com.md

 #### What Choices Do I Have?

-  * As discussed above, you can always choose not to provide information, even though it might be needed to make a purchase or to take advantage of such Barrington Sports features as your [My Account](http://www.barringtonsports.com/myaccount/) area and [Customer Reviews](http://www.barringtonsports.com/myaccount/reviews).
+  * As discussed above, you can always choose not to provide information, even though it might be needed to make a purchase or to take advantage of such Barrington Sports features as your [My Account](https://web.archive.org/myaccount/) area and [Customer Reviews](https://web.archive.org/myaccount/reviews).
   * You can add or update certain information on pages.
 When you update information, we may keep a copy of the previous version for our records.
-  * If you do not want to receive e-mail or other mail from us, please adjust your [Email Preferences](http://www.barringtonsports.com/myaccount/emailpreferences).
-(If you do not want to receive Conditions of Use and other legal notices from us, such as this Privacy Notice, those notices will still govern your use of Barrington Sports and orders placed with Barrington Sports, and it is your responsibility to review them for changes.)
+  * If you do not want to receive e-mail from us, simply click on the unsubscribe link at the bottom of every marketing email and you will be opted out of all email communications.
   * The Help menu on the menu bar of most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie and how to disable cookies altogether.
 Additionally, you can disable or delete similar data used by browser add-ons, such as Flash cookies, by changing the add-on's settings or visiting the website of its manufacturer.
 However, because cookies allow you to take advantage of some of Barrington Sports's essential features, we recommend that you leave them turned on.
 For instance, if you block or otherwise reject our cookies, you will not be able to add items to your Shopping Basket, proceed to Checkout, or use any Barrington Sports products and services that require you to Sign in.